 Medicare Recipients include OPERS benefit recipients who meet OPERS health care eligibility requirements, are Medicare-eligible, are enrolled in Medicare Parts A and B and are enrolled in an individual Medicare plan through the OPERS Medicare Connector.
-This group also includes re-employed Medicare-eligible who are not eligible to receive an HRA allowance but elect to continue their coverage paying the full cost.
+This group also includes re-employed Medicare-eligible recipients who are enrolled in the Medical Mutual Medicare Secondary Plan and receive an allowance toward their premium based on their years of qualified health care service credit and age.
 There are also some retirees under age 65 who qualify for Medicare due to specific conditions.